thisiskushal31/blog/src/content/markdown/es_deployment_guide_6_local_development.md

 ## Next Steps

-With local development mastered, you're ready for the series finale: **Blog 7: The Ultimate Elasticsearch Deployment Decision Matrix**—where we'll synthesize everything from local development through production-scale deployments into a comprehensive decision framework that guides you to the optimal deployment strategy for any scenario.
+With local development mastered, you're ready for the series finale: **Blog 7: The Ultimate Elasticsearch Deployment Decision Matrix**—where I'll synthesize everything from local development through production-scale deployments into a comprehensive decision framework that guides you to the optimal deployment strategy for any scenario.

 ---